 Federal and state laws require employers to protect workers from exposure to lead.
 If you work in a job that exposes you to lead, your employer must offer you regular blood lead tests.

-See more lead poisoning prevention publications and browse other related materials.
+See more lead poisoning prevention topics and browse other related materials.